 The Yokohama chicken isn’t going to keep you or your family fed during the year for several reasons.
 This bird lays around 52 small eggs a year, making them one of the worst layers you could choose.

 They are also small in size, and even the roosters aren’t going to provide you with a decent serving of meat.
 Even having a full flock of Yokohama chicken wouldn’t be good enough to provide you with a substantial amount of food.

-Even though they don’t lay often, as mentioned above in the temperament section, the Yokohama chicken is a perfect choice for a pet.
+Even though they are not a breed of chicken that lays eggs often, as mentioned above in the temperament section, the Yokohama chicken is a perfect choice for a pet.
 They like being picked up, they get along with children, and can be stay inside of their coop with little issue.

 They are also a great choice for a show bird, and there are currently two recognized varieties by the APA.
 Just remember, it can be difficult to purchase show birds as you will need to be extra careful with the chicks you are buying.